dimsumthinking/CreateAsyncStream/README.md

   private let (_numbers, numbersContinuation) = AsyncStream.makeStream(of: Int.self)
 }
 ```
-I'd love suggestions on how to make this better
+I'd love suggestions on how to make this better - based on suggestions from @Ole and @GeekAndDad I've replaced the string parsing with SwiftSyntax based calls.